davidgsd/AllScan/README.md

 Initial Commit.

 # Thanks
 Thanks to all ASL Developers.
-Thanks to KK6QMS for being the first Beta tester, and N6ATC for help in verifying AllScan works on HamVOIP.
+Thanks to KK6QMS for help in Beta testing, and N6ATC for help in verifying AllScan works on HamVOIP.